xinshuoweng/AB3DMOT/README.md

 Note that, please run the code when the CPU is not occupied by other programs otherwise you might not achieve similar speed as reported in our paper.

-### 3D MOT Evaluation
+### 3D MOT Evaluation on KITTI MOT Validation Set

-To reproduce the quantitative results of our 3D MOT system using the proposed KITTI-3DMOT evaluation tool, please run:
+To reproduce the quantitative 3D MOT results of our 3D MOT system using the proposed KITTI-3DMOT evaluation tool, please run:
   ```
   $ python evaluation/evaluate_kitti3dmot.py pointrcnn_Car_val
   $ python evaluation/evaluate_kitti3dmot.py pointrcnn_Pedestrian_val